snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/lake-loader/index.md

 ### Iglu

-The lake loader requires an [Iglu resolver file](/docs/pipeline-components-and-applications/iglu/iglu-resolver/index.md) which describes the Iglu repositories that host your schemas.
+The Lake Loader requires an [Iglu resolver file](/docs/pipeline-components-and-applications/iglu/iglu-resolver/index.md) which describes the Iglu repositories that host your schemas.
 This should be the same Iglu configuration file that you used in the Enrichment process.

 ```mdx-code-block